kyma-project/kyma/tools/stability-checker/README.md

 # Stability Checker

 ## Overview
-Purpose of the Stability Checker is to check if a cluster is stable.
-To ensure that, Stability Checker is installed in the cluster and execute testing script in a loop.
+The purpose of the Stability Checker is to check if a cluster is stable.
+To ensure the cluster's stability, install the Stability Checker in the cluster.
-Notifications with test executions summary are sent on a Slack channel.
+It runs a testing script in a loop and sends notifications with the test executions summary on a Slack channel.

 ## Installation

-You can install the Stability Checker on the Kyma cluster as a helm chart.
+Install the Stability Checker on the Kyma cluster as a Helm chart.
 Find the chart definition in the `deploy/chart` directory.
 1. Configure kubectl and helm to point your cluster by specifying **KUBECONFIG** environment variable.
 ```
-export KUBECONFIG="/path/to/kubeconfig"
+export KUBECONFIG="/{path to kubeconfig}"
 ```

+> **NOTE:** Ensure that kubeconfig allows you to update cluster state by installing helm charts.
-1. Provision volume with a testing script, which then will be used by the Stability Checker.
-For that purpose, you can use script `local/provision_volume.sh`.
+2. Provision volume with a testing script, which then will be used by the Stability Checker.
+You can use `local/provision_volume.sh` script.
 The script copies all files placed in `local/input` directory to PV.

-2. Install stability checker as a helm chart and provide proper configuration:
+3. Install the Stability Checker as a Helm chart and provide the proper configuration:

 ```
 helm install deploy/chart/stability-checker \